Capital Walkers group logo.

 Overview

-The High Weald Landscape Trail offers a captivating journey through the counties of West Sussex, East Sussex, and Kent.
-Spanning 95 miles, this scenic trail meanders through the stunning High Weald, one of England's finest landscapes.
-The term "Weald" refers to wilderness or forest, and the High Weald remains a lush, diverse mix of woodlands, grasslands, heathlands, meadows, hop gardens, orchards, and hammer ponds.
-Designated as an Area of Outstanding Natural Beauty (AONB), it is a quintessentially English landscape.
+The High Weald Landscape Trail offers a captivating 95-mile journey through the counties of Sussex and Kent.
+The High Weald—designated as an Area of Outstanding Natural Beauty (AONB)—remains a lush, diverse mix of woodlands, grasslands, heathlands, meadows, hop gardens, orchards, and hammer ponds.

 Saturday, 5 April 2025